 That may, or may not change.
 If the measures are extended, then I may really look at a long term marketing plan for an online coaching model.

 On the other hand, I have been focused on generate organic traffic from Google during the shutdown and plan to digitalize the entire business in the mid to near future.
 This has been the focus for the past 5 months and will continue on for the rest of the year.

 Yes, you CAN still get results with women during a shutdown, in COVID 19 times.
 You need to adapt, as I have and am going to.
 Lastly, don’t let your social skills degenerate in such times.
 If you’re not honing your skills, they are weakening with time.
 It’s the law of entropy.

 Stay safe, and I hope we find a new normal soon.

 Now, assuming you’re going to have an actual date as opposed to having a virtual texting/ messaging buddy.
 You’re still required to meet her in person and charm her.

-Now that circuit breaker measures are lifted and you are allowed to go on dates (in groups of less of 5: pun intended).
-If you had invested in yourself before the circuit breaker and are competent with in person dating skills such as starting a conversation and flirting, then it’s a matter of switching the channel of lead generation
+Once circuit breaker measures are lifted and you are allowed to go on dates (in groups of less of 5: pun intended).
+If you had invested in yourself before the circuit breaker and are competent with in person dating skills such as starting a conversation and flirting, then it’s a matter of switching the channel of lead generation.

 Personally, I am in the transition similarly.
 Online dating is not my forte.
 I am much stronger in in person interactions.
 However, one needs to adapt.
 If everyone’s going to be wearing masks and social distancing in the next 12 months, then you have no choice.
 Finding love and dates through online dating apps are the new normal.